go-zoo/bone/README.md

 ## What is bone ?

-bone is a lightweight HTTP Multiplexer.
+bone is a lightweight and lightning fast HTTP Multiplexer for Golang.
 It support URL variables and http method declaration.

+## Speed

+- bone : 	 				 555  ns/op
+- daryl/zeus :				 590  ns/op
+- julienschmidt/httprouter : 611  ns/op
+- net/http : 				 924  ns/op
+- gorilla/mux : 			 1158 ns/op
+- gorilla/pat : 			 1313 ns/op

+* These test are just for fun, all these router are great and really efficiant.

 ## Example